 - Citations to statutes, regulations, or court cases that back up your position

 - Copies of any additional information you want the insurance company to consider with your appeal.
 Let us review your disability appeal letter to ensure you’ve covered all the bases.

 Important: Submit your appeal letter via certified mail or fax.
 Be sure to follow up with the insurance company to confirm they received it and document who you spoke to and when.

 Under ERISA law you only have 180 days to appeal, so you should start the appeal process as soon as possible.

 It takes time to collect additional evidence, and if you are using disability lawyers, they will need time to do their part as well.

-Take your time to get the information in your claim correct, but keep in mind how important it is to be timely as well.
-Under ERISA, if you miss your appeal deadline, then you are barred from taking any further legal action to enforce your claim.
+Take the necessary time to gather the correct information in your claim, but keep in mind how important it is to be timely as well.
+Under ERISA, if you miss your appeal deadline, then you are barred from taking any further legal action on your claim.